 For Trott this was an easy decision.
 The island of New Providence was about eight years into disrepair and the settlement only had about 60 or 70 men total.
 The Nine Years War was going on at the time which meant the French were at war with the English.
 Only recently the French had captured the island of Excuma which lay 140 miles southwest and he knew they were making their way towards Nassau.
 In addition to becoming £860 richer, which was three times his annual salary, Trott could use the warship and the hundred or so pirates to bolster the islands defenses and even possibly deter the French from attacking.
 Also if Trott turned the 'illegal slavers' away they could turn violent and decimate the town with their superior numbers.
 With all of these variables to consider, Trott called a meeting of Nassau's Council.

 Eventually the Council agreed to let 'Captain Bridgeman' and his crew enter the harbor.
 As promised, Every handed over the Fancy to Trott who found even more surprised in the cargo hold.
-As Trott went to inspect the ship he found fifty tons of ivory, one hundred barrels of gunpowder, several chests of guns and ammo and a bunch of ship anchors.
+As Trott went to inspect the ship he found fifty tons of ivory, one hundred barrels of gunpowder, several chests of guns and ammunition and a bunch of ship anchors.
 These were all worth a significant profit to Trott who decided to look the other way regarding the foreign coins he most likely received.
 While he may have put the pieces together, Trott decided to look the other way regarding their identities.

 The pirates were free to enter town and quickly went on to the few taverns on the island.
 Eventually they got bored, outnumbering the locals on the sparsely populated Bahamas and could not spend much of their massive wealth.
 Eventually the proclamation to apprehend Every reached Trott who was forced to reveal his relationship with the pirate king, or disavow him and deny knowing anything about it.
 He did the latter to preserve his reputation.